Granada Hills, Los Angeles

-Granada Hills is a suburban neighborhood in the San Fernando Valley region of the City of Los Angeles.
+Granada Hills is a neighborhood in the San Fernando Valley region of Los Angeles.
 The community has a sports program and a range of city recreation centers.
 The neighborhood has fourteen public and ten private schools.

 History

+The Granada Hills area is situated on the traditional homelands of the Tongva and Chumash.
+The Tongva village of Ceegenga may have been the closest village located to the Granada Hills area.

-The community began as dairy farm and orchard known as the Sunshine Ranch which grew apricots, oranges, walnuts and beans.
+The community began as a dairy farm and orchard known as the Sunshine Ranch which grew apricots, oranges, walnuts and beans.
 Vestiges of former citrus groves can still be seen in orange, lemon or grapefruit trees in many residential yards.
 In 1916, the San Fernando Valley's first oil well was drilled in what is now Granada Hills.
 The oil well was located at the northern tip of Zelzah Avenue.
 Granada Hills was founded in 1926 as "Granada;" the "Hills" portion of the name was added 15 years later.

 Geography and climate

 Granada Hills is located at the foothills of the Santa Susana Mountains, north of North Hills, Northridge, west of Mission Hills and Sylmar, and east of the Porter Ranch neighborhoods of Los Angeles.
 The Ronald Reagan Freeway (State Route 118) runs through its southern area.
 Van Norman Reservoir, the southern terminus of the Los Angeles Aqueduct, is located in Granada Hills.